Skip to Content

 Freelance Rate Calculator - Targeted Annual Income

-Before finding out the answer to how much $45,000 a year hourly, be aware of your market value so you can better determine a fair profit.
+Before finding out how much $45,000 a year hourly, be aware of your market value to better determine a fair profit.

 See Related: 5 Ways to Get Paid to Make Spreadsheets